cfu288/mere-medical/apps/docs/docs/getting-started/docker.md

 If you just want Mere running on your own computer, follow the [Docker](#setting-up-with-docker) or [Docker Compose](#setting-up-with-docker-compose) instructions and open it at `http://localhost:4200`.
 That is a secure origin, so everything works with no certificate setup.

-To connect Mere to patient portals such as OnPatient, Epic, or Healow, you will need a real domain name and HTTPS — most portals only accept `https://` redirect URLs, and some reject `localhost` entirely.
+To connect Mere to patient portals such as OnPatient, Epic, or Healow, you will need a real domain name and HTTPS.
+Most portals only accept `https://` redirect URLs, and some reject `localhost` entirely.
 See [running behind a reverse proxy](#running-behind-a-reverse-proxy).

 If you'd rather deploy to a cloud instance instead of your own computer, check out our [one click Digital Ocean deploy](./deploy-to-do.md).